gregertw/actingweb_firstapp/README.md

 **Latest build and artifacts**: [![Codemagic build status](https://api.codemagic.io/apps/5e23f3b4c5faa6a356815277/5e23f3b4c5faa6a356815276/status_badge.svg)](https://codemagic.io/apps/5e23f3b4c5faa6a356815277/5e23f3b4c5faa6a356815276/latest_build)

+** Latest update: Support for Flutter 2 **

 There are lots of simple Flutter app examples out there, but very few show how to tie together the elements you need to put an app into production.
 In my process of evaluating Flutter maturity and readiness for production apps, I started to put together the various elements into a single app.
+It evolved over time to a starter app (and template on Github) that has been updated and following best practices and sound engineering practices.

+The focus of this starter app is thus not on the UI or functionality, but rather to show how a set of typical app functionalities can be developed and supported in a sound code structure.
+The app hstructure as also been designed to support a development team through separation of concerns and sound abstractions, as well as support for all layers of testing (unit, widget, and integration).

 This app has the following elements: